asmaahassoneh/Flask-Student-Management-Dashboard/README.md

 ## ⚠️ Important Notes

-* SQLite is used for development only
+> ⚠️ SQLite is used for demo purposes.
-* Data may reset on free Render (ephemeral storage)
+> On free Render instances, data resets on redeploy due to ephemeral storage.

 ---

 ## 💡 Future Improvements

 * Switch to PostgreSQL (Render DB)
-* Add user profile management
 * Improve UI/UX design
-* Add API authentication (JWT)
 * Deploy frontend separately

 ---